python-tap/tappy/docs/index.rst

 tappy also provides a ``tappy`` command line tool as a TAP consumer.
-This tool can read TAP files and display the results like a normal Python test runner.
-The other TAP consumers are Python APIs for programmatic access to TAP files.
+This tool can read TAP files and display the results like a normal Python test runner. tappy provides other TAP consumers via Python APIs for programmatic access to TAP files.

 For the curious: tappy sounds like "happy."